 Pilot Amelia Rennes (Felicity Jones) has already lost her husband in the name of scientific adventure, but when scientist James Glaisher (Eddie Redmayne) needs her gas balloon expertise to confirm his theory that weather can be predicted, the two team up to define meteorology and change the world.

 Aeronauts were the 1850’s definition of modern-day pilots.
-Granted, they steered gas balloons rather than planes, but they were the necessary partners for 19th-century scientists to better understand the sky.
-Most scientists doubted Glaisher’s assumption that weather could be predicted, so the few men wealthy enough to afford a gas balloon wouldn’t lend him one.
-Rennes, assumed a traumatized, washed-up pilot, was his last resort to obtain a gas balloon and prove his theory worthwhile.
+Granted, they steered gas balloons rather than planes, but they were the necessary partners for 19th-century scientists to better understand weather.
+Though most scientists doubted Glaisher’s assumption that weather could be predicted, he knew that he needed Rennes to deem his theory worthwhile.

 With doubts from his fellow scientists and a skeptical father, Glaisher makes it his mission to convince Rennes to join him on his adventure to break the world’s highest ascension record (23,000 feet) and prove how life-altering weather prediction can be.